-Nordic Journal of Childlit Aesthetics, established in 2010, is a Nordic digital forum for scholarly discussion of the aesthetics of children's literature, analogue and digital media, verbal and visual artistic expression, as well as perspectives on art and children.
+Nordic Journal of Childlit Aesthetics, established in 2010, is a Nordic digital forum for scholarly discussion.

-The journal publishes analytical and empirical articles, articles related to specific research programs and projects, as well as scholarly reviews, doctoral theses, book reports, and comments and debate.
+The journal publishes analytical and empirical articles, articles related to specific research programs and projects, scholarly reviews, doctoral theses, book reports, and comments and debate.

 BLFT is aimed at those working with children's literature in the field of aesthetics, verbal and visual art and the institutional role of children's literature.
 The journal publishes contributions in Norwegian, Swedish, Danish and English.

 All content in the journal is published gold open access and with continuous publication.

 All research articles that are considered relevant for publication in the journal are reviewed by at least two independent anonymous academic referees.
 In addition, the article is reviewed by the journal's editorial board and the final decision regarding publication of the article is made by the Editor-in-Chief.
 The journal practices "double blind" peer review, whereby both reviewers and the author remain anonymous to each other.

 Authors will not be charged submission or publishing fees.

 The journal is covered by the following indexing and discovery services:

 Ebsco Discovery Services